 Training for Dancers

-Joining Norrdans in 2006 as an understudy, she continued her professional career at the Choreographic Centre Linz, Landestheater Linz, Landestheater Coburg, Stadttheater Hildesheim, Landestheater Flensburg and Theater Hagen.
-Some choreographers Alma worked with are Carlos Matos, Gerda Köning, Ramon Oller, Alfonso Palencia, Teresa Ranieri, Milli Bitterly, Rose Breuss, Katja Erdmann-Rajski and Adriana Barenstein, among others.
-Alma also worked with DIN-A13 Dance Company and presently she is performing with TanzSpeicher in Würzburg.
+Alma graduated from the Anton Bruckner University (IDA) in Linz, Austria.
+Joining Norrdans as an understudy, she continued her professional career at the Choreographic Centre Linz, Landestheater Linz, Landestheater Coburg Stadttheater Hildesheim, Landestheater Flensburg and Theater Hagen.
+Worked with Jeremy Shaw, Carlos Matos, Gerda Köning, Alfonso Palencia, Teresa Ranieri, Milli Bitterly, Rose Breuss and Katja Erdmann-Rajski among others.
+Alma also danced with DIN-A13 and TanzSpeicher.

 Choreographic residencies at the C.C.Borges and guest speaker at the University of Oslo (Young Creators Symposium).
 Awarded with several grants by the Cultural Affairs Office Of Bs As, Air France and Pierino Ambrosoli Foundation of Switzerland.
 Alma taught workshops in Australia, Canary Islands, Argentina and Perú.
 Guest teacher at the National University of Arts of Bs As, Porto Dance Conservatory, Leipzig profi training, Marameo Berlín, Tanzfabrik Berlin, Dock 11 and Sunday Jam Berlin.
 Alma is currently a Master student of Dance Pedagogy for Professional Education at Palucca University of Dance, Dresden.